COVID-19: Schools in Delhi to remain closed for all students till Oct 5, says Delhi govt | Education

 COVID-19: Schools in Delhi to remain closed for all students till Oct 5, says Delhi govt

 All schools in the national capital will continue to remain closed till October 5 in view of the COVID-19 pandemic, the Delhi government announced on Friday.
+The latest guidelines by the Centre, however, have allowed calling students of classes 9 to 12 to schools from September 21 on voluntary basis.
 "All government and private schools will remain closed for all students till October 5.
 However, online teaching and learning activities will continue as usual," an official order issued by the Directorate of Education (DoE) said.
 School principals are authorised to call "staff as per requirement for smooth conduct of online classes or any other work", it said.

 - READ MORE ON: